 Pass the building that gives access to the mine entrance and go through a small gate and up a grassy path.
 Bear right at the top of the hill and go through a gate.
 Cross the field and road and take the left fork, uphill, to the entrance of another cave, Windy Knoll.
-Take care!
-Do not enter cave, as there have been recent rockfalls.
+Take care and do not enter cave, as there have been recent rockfalls.

 From the cave, cross the field to a small gate by the road.
 Cross this road and walk along the grass verge back to the car park.